Santa Cruz Challenger

-The Bolivia Open (formerly Challenger Dove+Men Care Santa Cruz), is a professional tennis tournament played on clay courts.
-It is currently part of the ATP Challenger Tour.
-It was part of the 2021 Legión Sudamericana but was temporarily suspended due to COVID-19.
-It is held annually in Santa Cruz de la Sierra, Bolivia since 2022 as part of the Legión Sudamericana.
+The Bolivia Open (formerly Dove+Men Care Bolivia Open), is a professional tennis tournament played on clay courts.
+It is currently part of the ATP Challenger Tour and is held annually in Santa Cruz de la Sierra, Bolivia since 2022.
+In 2023 and in 2024, the tournament received the ATP Challenger "Best of South America" award.
+In 2025 it was elected as the “ATP Challenger 50 Tournament of the Year”.

+In 2022 it was part of the Legión Sudamericana as an ATP Challenger 80.
+It was scheduled to be part of the 2021 Legión Sudamericana but was temporarily suspended due to COVID-19.